astuteape/astuteape/content/projects/brewery-bot/index.md

 BreweryBot was a Facebook Messenger bot that helped people find breweries near them.

 I used TypeScript, Express, Wit.ai, Google Geocode API, Google Places API, and the BreweryDB API to deliver a real-time chat experience.
-The asynchronous nature of the app required a deep dive into JavaScript promises and async programming.
+The asynchronous nature of the app required a dive into JavaScript promises and asynchronous programming.

+Due to my general unease with Facebook and its data practices, the bot is no longer live.
+However, the video above shows it in action, and you can [view the code on GitHub](https://github.com/astuteape/brewery-bot)